lambdaclass/guidelines/README.md

 ## Open source projects

 * Use MIT license
+* Fill the `description` field at the top of the repo page
 * Write a decent README
+* A good readme starts with a succint description (one or two sentences) and, when possible, a very short and illustrative example use.
+The rest of the details go after this header.
 * Use continuous integration, most likely travis.org

 ## Erlang projects